-In the Christian religion, Neo-Pentecostalism is a movement that has crossed denominational boundaries, and can be found in Protestantism and Roman Catholicism.
-The movement is characterized by the manifestations of, what have categorized as Pentecostal experiences, in non-Pentecostal churches, like mainline Protestant denominations as well as in the Catholic church.
+Neo-Pentecostalism is a movement that has crossed denominational boundaries and can be found in Protestantism and Roman Catholicism alike.
+The movement is characterized by the manifestations in non-Pentecostal churches of what have been traditionally categorized as Pentecostal experiences.

-The origins of the Pentecostalism began in the American Midwest in the early 1900’s, namely Kansas.
+Pentecostalism began in the American Midwest in the early 1900s, namely Kansas.
 It spread west and triggered a movement called the Azusa Street Revival in Los Angeles, California in 1906, which lasted three years and served as a launching pad to the Pentecostal movement in the United States.

 With a strong and established presence in the Midwest and Southern California, the Pentecostal movement eventually spread to all corners of the United States.
 In the next decade, several Pentecostal churches were founded and even a few Pentecostal denominations were formed before 1920.